sesu0722/supervised-machine-learning/README.md

 # Supervised Machine Learning - Predicting Credit Risk

-In this assignment, I will be building a machine learning model that attempts to predict whether a loan will be approved or not.
+I built a machine learning model that attempts to predict whether a loan will be approved or not.

 ## Background

 Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.

-I will be using this data to create machine learning models to classify the risk level of given loans.
+I use this data to create machine learning models to classify the risk level of given loans.
 Specifically, I will be comparing the Logistic Regression model and Random Forest Classifier.

 ## Instructions